d-lim/d-lim.github.io/_posts/2016-01-23-indigo-jekyll-theme.markdown

 While explicit information on customers destinations are not available, I am curious to find out if implicit information can be gathered and used to predict customer movement.
 Nowadays, as almost everyone carries a smartphone by their side most of the time, my hypothesis is:

-“Can destinations of a moving objects be predicted with 3km accuracy if the following data is available”
+**Destinations of a moving objects be predicted with 3km accuracy if the following data is available:**
-- Date & Time
+* Date & Time
-- Location data in the form of coordinates via GPS trackers
+* Location data in the form of coordinates via GPS trackers

 <img src="../assets/images/sg3km.png" alt="sg3km" style="width: 1500px;"/>